-There are no risks to the vaccine, which is given as three shots.
-The second HPV shot is given two months after the first and the third is given four months later.
-If for some reason you are not able to complete the vaccine on schedule, there is no need to start over.
+There are no risks to the vaccine, which is given as two or three shots (depending on the age of the patient.)
+Patients receiving the vaccine before their 15th birthday will receive two shots while those receiving the shot on or after their 15th birthday will need three shots.
+If, for some reason, you are not able to complete the vaccine on schedule, there is no need to start over.
 However, you should complete the series of HPV shots for it to be fully effective.

-Although the HPV vaccination protects against certain strains of HPV, you should still follow regular pap smear guidelines, as well as make annual wellness visits with your physician.
+Although HPV vaccination protects against certain strains of HPV, you should still follow regular pap smear guidelines starting at age 21, as well as make annual wellness visits with your physician.

 For More Information

 For more information or to schedule an appointment, please call 847.570.5020.